AguaClara/UASB/summer2018report.md

 #### Design of Influent Tank

 Another crucial part of the design  is the influent tank.
 This tank will capture all wastewater from the tipping bucket, and distribute it evenly across both influent pipes from flow control.
-To prevent any splashing of wastewater, this tipping bucket will be completely contained within the influent tank.
+To prevent any splashing of wastewater, the tipping bucket will be completely contained within the influent tank.

 The crucial design aspects of the tank are listed below: